Reasons to Generate Your Own Clean Electricity

 Have you already reduced your energy use through energy efficiency retrofits?
 If not, do this first, because it will normally pay back sooner then generating your own energy.
 Also, you can reduce the amount of energy you need to generate, minimizing the cost of your clean energy generation system.

-The 25 year levelized cost of electricity (LCOE) for the grid-tie solar PV example in the figure above assumes a 4 kW south facing Nanaimo area system tilted at a typical 34 degree roof angle with minimal shading.
-Allowances are included in system costs for a structural engineering check as well as long term maintenance.
-It isn’t unusual for solar PV systems to last for 30 years or more, so the actual LCOE can be less than shown above.
+The 25 year levelized cost of electricity (LCOE) for the grid-tie solar PV example in the figure above assumes a 6 kW south facing Nanaimo area system tilted at a typical 34 degree roof angle with minimal shading.
+As well as $2.50/watt for system supply/install, allowances are included in overall solar PV system costs for a structural engineering check ($1,500) as well as long term maintenance ($20/kW/year).
+It isn’t unusual for solar PV systems to last for 30 years or more and supply/install costs can be below $2.50/watt, so the actual LCOE can be less than shown above.

-Note that PST is not applicable to either clean energy generation equipment or BC Hydro residential electricity.
+PST is not applicable to either clean energy generation equipment or BC Hydro residential electricity.
 See BC Bulletin PST 203 for clarifications.
 If you are a BC Hydro business customer you will pay PST on your BC Hydro supplied electricity until January 2019, when PST will no longer apply.
-However, businesses can take advantage of the CRCE accelerated capital cost allowance if you purchase a solar PV system to offset your business electricity use.
+Note that businesses can take advantage of the CRCE accelerated capital cost allowance if you purchase a solar PV system to offset your business electricity use.
+Also, BC Hydro’s RS1300 small general service business electricity rate, while not quite as high as the residential Step 2 rate, is also high enough to make solar PV cost effective.

 Planning on selling your home or business and concerned you won’t recoup your investment before you sell?
 Don’t be.
 The solar PV investment you make in your home or business actually increases the value of your property because of the electricity savings it offers future owners.
 In other words, you get back your investment when you sell or the increased property value is added to your estate.
 See the results of a few studies collected by Enphase here.